 Students can expect to make use of these facilities for Ph.D. projects.

-At Fan Mountain, 25 km south of the University, the Department operates a 1.0-m Baker-Schmidt astrometric reflector and a 0.8-m Cassegrain reflector.
+At Fan Mountain Observatory, 25 km south of the University, the Department operates a 1.0-m (40-inch) Baker-Schmidt astrometric reflector and a 0.8-m (31 inch) Cassegrain reflector.
 In terms of transparency and sky darkness, Fan Mountain is one of the best observing sites available on the east coast.

 The Department is also investigating several other options for large telescope collaborations.

 NRAO is not only the center of American radio astronomy but a world leader in radio and millimeter instrumentation.
-NRAO operates the 22-mile wide Very Large Array telescope in New Mexico as well as the world’s largest fully steerable radio telescope, the Green Bank Telescope in West Virginia.
-More recently, arrangements were made to have the development, assembly, test and operations center for the Atacama Large Millimeter Array (ALMA, an array of no less than fifty 12-meter antennas operating at an elevation of 16,400 feet on Llano de Chajnantor, Chile) located on the campus of the University of Virginia.
-ALMA is a collaboration between NRAO, the European Southern Observatory (ESO), and several other European partners.
-A new building dedicated to ALMA operations and science has been built on campus adjacent to NRAO.
+NRAO operates the 22-mile wide Very Large Array telescope in New Mexico as well as the North American ALMA Science Center.
+The Atacma Large Millimeter Array is a collaboration between NRAO, the European Southern Observatory (ESO), Japan, and several other European partners.
 Various departments at UVa, including the Departments of Astronomy, Physics, Chemisty, and Electrical Engineering are planning, or are already participating in, technical and scientific aspects of ALMA, and will provide opportunities for students interested in millimeter astronomy and associated instrumentation development.

 Instrumentation and Observatory Support Equipment